LogtalkDotOrg/logtalk3/tests/NOTES.md

 shell script from the command-line (see the `scripts/NOTES.md` file for details on how to use this script with POSIX and Windows operating-systems).
-Type `man logtalk_tester` or `logtalk_tester -h` for usage details, including how to select the back-end Prolog compiler.
+Type `man logtalk_tester` or `logtalk_tester -h` for usage details, including how to select the backend Prolog compiler.

-To run all the provided unit tests with e.g. SWI-Prolog as the back-end compiler, open a terminal and type:
+To run all the provided unit tests with e.g. SWI-Prolog as the backend compiler, open a terminal and type:

 	$ cd $LOGTALKUSER